dbiele/TypeScript-Cordova-SystemJS-Angular2-beta/README.md

 - copy the angular bundles and platform folder from node_modues to www/scripts/lib/angular2 folder.
 Maybe add a build step?
 - Add the angular code to index.html
 - Changed tsconfig.json to use filesGlob instead of exclude
+- Use Cordova CLI 5.3.3.
+Cordova CLI greater than 5.3.3 seems to cause problems with Emulators.

     ,
       "exclude": [